lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 based on the the size of the geometry.
 GeoWave uses a technique called tiered indexing to handle this issue.
 The technical differences between the two approaches are beyond the scope of this document; however it's important to note the difference in approach because of the performance implications.
-One major difference between the two approaches is that the XZ approach does not store any duplicates of data, while the Tiered strategy can store up to four copies of an entry.
+One major difference between the two approaches is that the XZ approach does not store any duplicates of data, while the tiered strategy can store up to four copies of an entry.

 ### Other features